rdkcentral/firebolt-apis/requirements/specifications/hardware/hdmi-input.md

 | Lucien Kennedy-Lamb | Sky            |

 ## 1. Overview
-This document describes the requirements for managing HDMI inputs on a Firebolt device.
-These APIs are generally useful for managing an HDMI sink device, e.g. a TV.
+This document describes the requirements for managing HDMI inputs on a Firebolt device. hese APIs are for managing the HMDI inputs of a device.
+All TVs have HDMI inputs, whereas only certain STBs have HDMI inputs.

 This document is written using the [IETF Best Common Practice 14](https://www.rfc-editor.org/rfc/rfc2119.txt), specifically: